theborakompanioni/azure-docs.de-de/articles/resource-manager-troubleshoot-deployments-rest.md

 <properties
-   pageTitle="Anzeigen von Bereitstellungsvorgängen mit der REST-API | Microsoft Azure" description="Beschreibt, wie Sie mithilfe der Azure Resource Manager-REST-API Probleme in der Resource Manager-Bereitstellung erkennen können" services="azure-resource-manager,virtual-machines" documentationCenter="" tags="top-support-issue"
+   pageTitle="View deployment operations with REST API | Microsoft Azure" description="Describes how to use the Azure Resource Manager REST API to detect issues from Resource Manager deployment." services="azure-resource-manager,virtual-machines" documentationCenter="" tags="top-support-issue"